iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   depending on the flight controller.
 In those cases, it is best to set the motor to only listen for a specific type of protocol.
 For this reason, we will explicitly set the protocol to listen to in this setup.
 The proper value for this configuration depends on if you are using PWM or DSHOT

-  * **PWM Setup**: Counter-intuitively (due to a Control Center bug), you should set the Communication protocol to **OneShot125** to listen to PWM messages in version 1.2.5 of the Control Center.
-This may change in future versions.
+  * **PWM Setup**: Set the Communication protocol to **Standard PWM** to listen to PWM messages in version 1.2.6 and later of the Control Center.
+In Version 1.2.5 and earlier, you will need to select OneShot125 due to a Control Center bug.
 See the bug warning below for details.
-  * **DSHOT Setup**: Set this to **DSHOT1200**.
-This may seem confusing later, as we will set the flight controller to DSHOT600.
-See the bug warning below for details on why we need to do this.
+  * **DSHOT Setup**: Set this to **DSHOT600** in version 1.2.6 and later of the Control Center.
+In Version 1.2.5 and earlier, you will need to select DSHOT1200 due to a Control Center bug.
+See the bug warning below for details.

   .. warning:: **Known Bug:** In version 1.2.5 and earlier versions of the Control Center, there is a bug in the dropdown menu for the Communication parameter.
 The numbering for options besides Autodetect has been improperly configured.
       If you select a protocol from the list other than Autodetect, the motor will actually be listening for the next protocol up in the list instead of what you selected.
 So in order to listen for PWM, you should select OneShot125.
-      This will be addressed in future versions of the Control Center.
+      This is addressed in version 1.2.6 and later of the Control Center.

 * **FC 2D/3D Mode**: This parameter tells the motor if the flight controller wants it to operate in 2D mode (spinning in one direction) or 3D mode (able to spin in both directions).
 This depends on your flight controller, but for this test setup, **set this to 2D mode**.